 We enjoy working with animals and the end result of raising and harvesting them yourself is without a doubt the best food you will eat.
 The taste comes from putting in the work, knowing how the animal was treated, knowing how it was slaughtered, then honoring the animal’s life in how you prepare the meal.

 We strive for perfection in the life we give our sheep.
 We manage our stocking density to ensure the animals have access to open pasture year round.
-The Navajo-Churro is an adventurous browser and enjoys eating brush and scrub in late summer almost as much as fresh green grass in spring.
-We supplement only with high-quality grass hay and alfalfa as pasture nutrition declines.
+The Navajo-Churro is quite adaptable and enjoys eating brush and scrub in late summer almost as much as fresh green grass in spring.
+We supplement with high-quality grass hay and alfalfa as pasture nutrition declines.
 Our sheep are healthy, strong, and beautiful.
 The best animals stay in the breeding program.
 The rest make an exceptional quality food.

 Navajo-Churro lamb is recognized by Slow Food USA in their “Ark of Taste,” a program created to promote the outstanding qualities of heritage breed foods.
 Navajo-Churro lamb is lean and has a light, delicate flavor.
 It is without a doubt the best lamb we have ever tasted.
 Pictured below is the “asador” cooking method.
 An asador can be handled many different ways, we chose to slow-roast a whole lamb on an iron cross suspended over an oakwood fire.
 We cooked our very first ranch lamb this way, and it was an experience we will never forget!

 Beef is very popular in the American diet and a regular source of controversy in the news.
 Is it good for you?
 Is it bad for the environment?
 Personally we think meat is like everything else, best consumed in moderation and in balance with other healthy foods.
 We also believe knowing where your meat came from, how it was raised, and how it was slaughtered are all critical components of the healthfulness of food.